practicalli/spacemacs/improving-code/formatting/automatic-indenting.md

 # Automatic indenting

-`aggressive-indent-mode` will automatically adjusted indentation as you type.
+`aggressive-indent-mode` will automatically adjust indentation as you type.

 Edit `.spacemacs` and add this line one of these settings into the `dotspacemacs/user-config` section